 The workshop was tailored for startups to address a specific problem: Many founders don’t give HR much thought until things start to go seriously wrong.
 As one workshop participant shared, “I didn’t realise that HR was going to play such a big role in my startup”.

 Giving HR the attention it deserves and creating a structure that supports the formation and development of a startup team is essential.
 Why?
 Because it helps your startup’s team become a high-performing one.
 And, a high-performing team can tackle bigger challenges in more innovative ways.

-The power of ‘HR’ for an organisation was the theme of workshop series that Susanne facilitated at firma.de’s Berlin headquarters.
+The power of ‘HR’ for an organisation was the theme of the workshop series that Susanne facilitated at firma.de’s Berlin headquarters.
 Below is a recap of the main takeaways from the workshops.
-Hopefully, they’ll be useful for your own startup!
+Hopefully, they’ll be useful for your startup!